pwafire/pwafire/bundle/badging/README.md

 ### What is the Badging API?

+>Dogfood: We are still iterating on the design of the Badging API, and it’s not available in the browser yet.
+The sample code you see is based on the current design, and will likely change between now and the time it lands in the browser.

 The Badging API is a new web platform API that allows installed web apps to set an application-wide badge.
 Badges tend to be more user friendly than notifications, and can be updated with a much higher frequency, since they don’t interrupt the user.
 And, because they don’t interrupt the user, there’s no special